UCLNatSci/Mathematics-for-Natural-Sciences-2/LinearAlgebra/linear_systems/matrix_equations.md

 In order for $Ax$ to make sense, the number of entries of $x$ has to be the same as the number of columns of $A$.
 We are using the entries of $x$ as the coefficients of the columns of $A$ in a linear combination.
 The resulting vector has the same number of entries as the number of rows of $A$, since each column of $A$ has that number of entries.

-Note that this definition of muliplication of a vector by a matrixaccords exactly with the definition you already studied for multiplying a matrix by a matrix.
+Note that this definition of muliplication of a vector by a matrix accords exactly with the definition you already studied for multiplying a matrix by a matrix.

 :::{admonition} Example
 :class: tip